 Cease and Desist Letters.
 Brands that flop.
 Lost revenue.
 Wasted time and missed opportunities.
 “Namers remorse” (which feels like buyers remorse and can nag at you for years and years).

 These are the real-world consequences of misinformed name choices, and we’ve written this to help you avoid all of them and realize the long-term benefits of building your brand upon a great name.
+If you need help getting started, remember Squadhelp can assist with company name ideas and even have a company name generator.
+Both work great as a tool for inspiration.

 If you were wondering how to name a business, we hope that you now have everything you need.
 This info-graphic below summarizes the steps we covered:

-You should now have everything that need to successfully overcome creative block and choose the perfect name – with confidence!
+You should now have everything that you need to successfully overcome creative block and choose the perfect name – with confidence!